 10 Reasons Your Business Should be ADA Compliant

-It’s true – trying to be compliant with the standards of the Americans with Disabilities Act can mean extra work and expense for your business.
-You may question whether or not it is really worth it to try to work with these standards, but there are a number of reasons why compliance with the ADA is important.
-Here are 10 reasons your business should be ADA compliant.
+It’s true – trying to be compliant with the standards of the Americans with Disabilities Act can mean extra work and expense.
+You may question whether or not it is really worth trying to work with the ADA standards, but there are a number of reasons why compliance to this law is the only option.

-The ADA is meant to protect all people with disabilities from discrimination, or anything that would create a barrier making it impossible for someone to receive services.
-All businesses are monitored by the Department of Justice, which sets standards for ADA compliance.
-If someone with a disability feels your business did not work to make your services accessible to them, they can file a complaint, and the decision may have to go to court.
-If the DOJ finds you in violation of the ADA standards, you can be penalized up to $150,000.
+The Americans with Disabilities Act is a law on the federal level meant to protect everyone with disabilities from discrimination.
+The U. S. Department of Justice sets the accessibility standards for ADA compliance.
+They monitor all businesses to comply with requirements for accessible design which means that as long as you are offering goods and services in the United States, these standards apply to you.
+If someone with a disability feels that you did not work to make your services accessible to them, they can file a complaint that may reach the court.
+Public entities that the DOJ finds in violation of the ADA standards can be penalized up to $150,000.

-The U. S. Census Bureau suggests that almost 1 in 5 Americans have some sort of disability.
-Furthermore, according to the disability-rights group APSE (The Association of People Supporting Employment First), customers with disabilities and their families and friends constitute a more than $3 trillion market segment.
-Clearly, it would be foolish to exclude such a large and significant population from your potential customer base.
+Information from the U. S. Census Bureau suggests that almost 1 in 5 have some sort of disability.
+Furthermore, according to the disability-rights group The Association of People Supporting Employment First customers with disabilities and their families constitute a more than $3 trillion market segment.
+It is clearly foolish not to include such a large and significant section in any potential customer base.

 Not only is the disability community large, but it is also growing.
-Advances in medical technology mean that people are living longer and more likely to recover and thrive from conditions that previously would have done much more harm.
-This means that more and more people are going to need these accommodations in the future.
+Advances in medical technology mean that life expectancy is getting higher and we are more likely to recover and thrive from old conditions.
+This means that more covered individuals are going to need the accommodations protected by the ADA.
 The U. S. Department of Health and Human Services estimates that by 2020, 157 million Americans will be living with a chronic illness.